skylight-hq/skylight.digital/pages/toolkits/managing_technical_debt/02_what_is_technical_debt.md

 > solutions are bad ones: 1) do nothing and it gets worse, 2) replace/rewrite the software (expensive, high risk, doesn’t address the root cause problem), or 3) systematically
 > invest in incremental improvement.”

-Customers aren’t the only ones who [suffer the consequences](http://www.infoq.com/articles/managing-technical-debt) (annoying bugs, missing features, etc.) of technical debt, either. **Friendly help desk staff** will field more support calls. **Software operations teams** lose sleep patching the system all hours of the day. **Management** gets bad publicity due to bugs, delays, security issues, or outages. **Developers** have to deal with the bad work of other developers, which may cause turnover.
+Customers aren’t the only ones who [suffer the consequences](http://www.infoq.com/articles/managing-technical-debt) (annoying bugs, missing features, etc.) of technical debt:

+- **Friendly help desk staff** will field more support calls.
+- **Software operations teams** lose sleep patching the system at all hours of the day.
+- **Management** gets bad publicity due to bugs, delays, security issues, or outages.
+- **Developers** have to deal with the bad work of other developers, which may cause turnover.

 ## Additional readings and resources about what technical debt is